-SALE, ATTEMPTED SALE, OR TRANSMITTAL of drugs or mood-altering substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages.
-(If the mood-altering substance is an unauthorized prescription, refer to FELONY POSSESSION at the end of this subsection.)
+SALE, ATTEMPTED SALE, OR TRANSMITTAL of drugs or mood-altering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, including alcohol or alcoholic beverages is prohibited.

 Procedures for Sale, Attempted Sale, or Transmittal: (1) Student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
 In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/504 Team.
-(2) The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year, commencing with the date of the offense.
+(2) The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year, commencing with the date of the offense, with no Workback allowed.
 In the case of a student with a disability, the IEP/504 Team should convene as soon as possible to address the student's program and to determine appropriate action.